When setting up a company, it’s important to know how everything will work. For example, you need to consider crucial issues such as:

 At Sprintlaw, we offer a Special Purpose Company Constitution package which includes the following:

-• A constitution with your company’s specific purpose
+• A constitution tailored to your company’s specific purpose

-• Phone consultations with one of our expert lawyers who will chat through your options
+• Phone consultations with one of our expert lawyers who will walk you through your options

 Key Takeaways

-A Special Purpose Company Constitution will look a little different to your standard company constitution, so it’s wise to seek legal help from a professional.
+A Special Purpose Company Constitution will look a little different from a standard company constitution; therefore, obtaining professional legal assistance is highly recommended.

-Your constitution should be drafted with close consideration of your business plan, your resources and the roles of key personnel.
-If you need help setting up a special purpose company, or you need documents such as a constitution, our team of legal consultants are happy to have a chat with you.
+Your constitution should be drafted with careful consideration of your business plan, resources, and the roles of key personnel.
+By ensuring the document is compliant with 2025 regulations, you safeguard your company’s mission and mitigate potential legal risks.
+If you need assistance setting up a special purpose company or require customised documents, our team of legal consultants is here to help.

 About Sprintlaw